 However, most people aren’t preparing for a bodybuilding or fitness competition and do not need to take drastic action to boost metabolism or prevent starvation mode.

 For healthy people trying to stay healthy or lose a bit of weight, cheat meals are unnecessary at best and may be detrimental.

 If you’re worried about your metabolic rate going down during a weight loss period, lift weights.
 This is actually proven to maintain both your metabolic rate and your muscle mass.

-Junk food is bad for you (duh) and that is probably the reason you gave it up in the first place.
+Junk food is bad for you, and that is probably the reason you gave it up in the first place.

-Having McDonalds or a pizza with some ice cream once a week may not seem like a big deal compared to people who eat this sort of crap every single day.
+Having McDonalds or a pizza with some ice cream once a week may not seem like a big deal compared to people who eat this stuff every single day.

 But eating these junk foods once a week is still clearly worse than having none at all.

-7. These Nasty Ingredients Will Never Completely Leave Your Body
+7. These Harmful Ingredients Will Never Completely Leave Your Body

-Trans fats, seed oils and gluten… these nasty ingredients linger in the body for a while and it takes a long time to fully recover from their effects.
+Trans fats, seed oils and gluten — these harmful ingredients linger in the body for a while and it takes a long time to fully recover from their effects.